 Uninsured drivers in Alabama

-A report from the Insurance Research Council using data from 2009 estimated that 22 percent of Alabama drivers were uninsured, well above the national average of 13.8 percent.
+The Insurance Research Council estimated that about 20 percent of Alabama drivers were uninsured in 2012, well above the national average of 12.6 percent.
 Adding uninsured motorist coverage to your policy can help pay for damage when the at-fault driver doesn't have insurance.

 Proof of insurance in Alabama